 Ending preventable maternal, newborn and child deaths

 No child or mother should suffer and die from preventable causes.
-Yet Afghanistan remains one of the most dangerous places in the world to be a baby, a child or a mother and access to a hospital or health facility is beyond the reach of most.
-The country has one of the highest infant mortality rates in the world and thousands of Afghan women die every year from pregnancy-related causes, a majority of which are easily preventable.
+Yet, Afghanistan remains one of the most dangerous places in the world to be a baby, a child or a mother, and access to a hospital or health facility is beyond the reach of most.
+The country has one of the highest infant mortality rates in the world and thousands of Afghan women die every year from pregnancy-related causes, a majority of which can be easily preventable.

-Although present conditions are improving, and many more children are living past infancy, in 2015 more than one in 18 Afghan children died before their first birthday.
-While this is a significant drop from more than twice that in 1990, far too many families are unnecessarily losing their children, especially during the neonatal period.
-The majority of these deaths can be prevented with healthy behaviours, timely and adequate care, and treatment, as well as healthy beahviours.
+Although present conditions are improving, and many more children are living past infancy, in 2018, 4 out of 10 Afghan children died before their first birthday.
+While this is a significant drop since 1990, far too many families are unnecessarily losing their children, especially during the neonatal period.
+The majority of these deaths can be prevented with timely and adequate care, and treatment, as well as healthy beahviours.

 Reaching every child

 Under the leadership of Afghanistan’s Ministry of Public Health, UNICEF works with partners to improve services and ensure quality reproductive maternal newborn child and adolescent health (RMNCAH) care, as well as expanded programme on immunization (EPI) services for children and women.

 Focusing on the most vulnerable and strengthening primary health care services (PHC), with partners, UNICEF addresses the reasons these children and mothers don’t receive the health information and care they need.

 Reproductive, maternal, newborn, and child health